raganwald/raganwald.github.com/_posts/2014-04-25-everything-is-a-value.md

 [memoized]: https://en.wikipedia.org/wiki/Memoization

 Functions can also *compose* other functions.
-Hand-waving over context, We can write:
+Hand-waving over context, we can write:

 {% highlight javascript %}
 function compose (a, b) {